Tennessee vs. South Alabama NCAA Football Odds, Plays and Insights | November 20, 2021

 South Alabama Stats and Trends

+- South Alabama has played 10 games, with four wins against the spread.

-- South Alabama has hit the over in 50% of its opportunities this year (five times in 10 games with a set point total).
+- South Alabama's games this year have gone over the point total in 50% of its opportunities (five times in 10 games with a set point total).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.